LOTaher/grog/README.md

 <img width="1419" alt="Grog vs Bun Benchmark React" src="https://github.com/LOTaher/grog/assets/86690869/9f43fc1c-07c7-49dd-8f0d-b12abdf5f2b0">

-*Due to the nature of HTTP, it is hard to give an accurate answer on who is "faster", as there are plenty of times bun is faster than grog.
-Bun is currently faster at loading cached modules.*
+*Due to the nature of HTTP, it is hard to give an accurate answer on who is "faster", as there are plenty of times bun is faster than grog.*

 Benchmark of [npm](https://www.npmjs.com/) vs. grog using [hyperfine](https://github.com/sharkdp/hyperfine)